memmam/COVID-19-Tracker/README.md

 # Changelog

 ## 2.0-beta-x:
+- 2.0-beta-4a: Fixed potential bug with hashtags.txt import
 - 2.0-beta-4: Made hashtags user-editable in a `hashtags.txt`, switched all references of 'nCov' to 'nCoV'
 - 2.0-beta-3a: Setup script now gives execute permissions (bugfix)
 - 2.0-beta-3: Added new setup script to simplify deployment